chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_dmg_package_install_dropbox.rst

       action :install
     end

-The previous example uses the |sha256| checksum that was current when the application was originally installed, and may not be current for the latest releases.
+The |sha256| checksum that was current when the application was originally installed is assumed (it may not be current for the latest releases).